 In addition, the Performance Development team will provide GrammarFit, each school-day morning throughout the home-based learning period.
 These 30-minute general workouts, for all ages and levels of fitness, will be available at 7.00am each morning, commencing from Tuesday 21 April.
 Details for accessing GrammarFit are available via the MyGrammar Cocurricular page.

 Instrumental and vocal tuition, as well as selected ensemble rehearsals will continue online throughout the home-based learning period, as will rehearsals for our dramatic productions.
 Program leaders have communicated with these students and will continue to do so.

-A comprehensive Cocurriculum program overview, including the list of Activities (internal clubs and special interest groups), which have transitioned to online delivery, is available here.
+A comprehensive Cocurricular program overview, including the list of Activities (internal clubs and special interest groups), which have transitioned to online delivery, is available here.